hypothesis/h/README.rst

 Hypothes.is brings community peer review to The Internet.
 It is a web application which enables rich annotation of web content.
-The project acts as a community aggregator for annotations and identity provider for annotators.
+The project acts as a community aggregator for annotations and identity provider* for annotators.
 It also serves to deploy an annotation agent designed for modern web browsers.

+    * Community and identity features are not finished.
+Help us out by getting involved.

 Installation
 ------------